-SUZANNE VENKER is an author, columnist and relationship coach known as The Feminist "Fixer".
-Suzanne teaches women how to succeed with men in life and in love by rejecting the concept of sexual equality and embracing human nature instead.
+SUZANNE VENKER is an author, columnist and relationship coach known as The Feminist Fixer.
+Suzanne teaches women how to succeed with men in life and in love by rejecting the concept of sexual equality and embracing male and female nature instead.

 The Short Answer

-Because she helps fix what feminists have broken: the relationship between the sexes.
+Because she helps fix what feminists have broken: the relationship between women and men.

 Suzanne Venker stems from a long line of women trailblazers and activists, a group that’s typically associated with feminist thinkers.
 But the women in Suzanne’s family weren’t feminists.
 While they were highly accomplished, professional women, they were, first and foremost, wives and mothers whose conservative, or classically liberal, ideals underpinned their worldview.